 - Keep returning the HTTP error codes

-- Return the normal GraphQL response with the “errors” entry (we will write an article dedicated to query instrumentation soon)
+- Return the normal GraphQL response with the “errors” entry (edit: here it is)

 - When all clients have updated their error handling, you can monitor the mobile applications version adoption, and once you consider that enough of your users have made the switch, you can then stop returning the HTTP error codes on your server.

 I guess the lesson here is to first read and understand the spec and apply it in its entirety.

 Choosing a collection pattern early

 A lot of apps rely on displaying lists of things, and then finding more data about those things.
 Facebook’s NewsFeed is a list of things, the New York Times displays lists of articles and subjects, etc. Displaying lists and collections of objects elegantly (in a technical manner) can often cause a few issues to backends, but how you handle these lists on the front end can be equally challenging.
 Welcome to the world of pagination (or not).
 Identifying your list pattern early in development is very important (at least for us it was).

 - return an array of all the ids of your objects, and then one request for each object you want to display (very REST/hacky if you ask me)